 Program A's mission is to educate managers for state and local government.
 It lists at least one mission related learning objective under each of the five universal required competencies.
-Under "to participate in and contribute to the policy process," it lists two specific learning objectives: that students should be able to correctly interpret state policy when designing and delivering a local government program, and that students should be able to identify and engage community leaders in the nonprofit sector.
+Under "to participate in and contribute to the policy process," it lists two specific learning objectives: that students should be able to correctly interpret state policy when designing and delivering a local government program, and that students should be able to prepare memoranda describing the implications of state court rulings for local government.
 Program A is in conformance with Standard 5.1 for this competency.

 Program B's mission is to educate managers for international governmental and nongovernmental organizations.
 It lists learning objectives under each of the five universal required competencies.
 Under "to participate in and contribute to the policy process," it lists aligning regional and national programs with international treaty obligations.
-Under "to lead and manage in the public interest," it lists accommodating program operations to local customs and mores.
+Under "to lead and manage in public organizations," it lists accommodating program operations to local customs and mores.
 Program B is in conformance with Standard 5.1 for this competency.